How Does MindBody Pain Happen?

 Every single person, from childhood through old age, will experience MindBody Pain, and other MindBody symptoms, at some time in their lives.
 MindBody symptoms we all recognize include crying, blushing, trembling, racing heart, goosebumps, butterflies in the stomach, and so many more.
 The MindBody connection is part of the human condition, and the result of our brain and nervous system acting exactly as they should: To protect us from perceived threats.
 However, in the case of chronic MindBody Pain, our brain is acting overzealously – protecting us in the absence of any tissue damage, and in a way that does not benefit us.

 My MindBody Pain Program works on the source of the pain, your fearful brain.
 I work with clients to identify the reason/s their brain turned on the switch for pain, and why it is staying on.
 Then I help them turn off the fear and retrain their brains – through proven, completely noninvasive techniques – to stop using the habituated neural pathways that are keeping them in pain.
 Whether you have been in pain for five years or fifteen, no matter how bad your pain is or has been, no matter how weak or scared you are, this program CAN WORK FOR YOU.
+Take the Pain Test at Cure Your Chronic Pain to find out if this work is right for you.

 Why Didn’t My Doctor Tell Me This?

 Most doctors and surgeons are incredibly well meaning, and care deeply about their patients’ welfare.
 However, they are simply too busy to stay up to date on all contemporary research; and, rules around insurance often mean they can’t spend enough time with individual patients to get a big-picture understanding of their lives.
 As a result, the medical establishment is very slow to pivot to new ideas and techniques, even when they are backed by solid science.
+Learn more about the overwhelming science behind Pain Reprocessing Therapy at my sister site Cure Your Chronic Pain.

 These doctors are stuck in the scientifically incorrect mindset that degeneration seen on MRIs and other imaging is the best, or only, explanation for chronic pain, because 1) that was the prevailing belief when they were in medical school, 2) they are completely overwhelmed by patients in chronic pain, and 3) Doctors don’t feel they are allowed to say “I don’t know,” “I’m not sure,” or “I can’t help you.”